trussworks/Engineering-Playbook/infrasec/terraform/README.md

 ### Version support policy

-Truss policy is to support no more than 2 "current" versions of a Terrafrom module; this usually means a version to support the latest release of Terraform and the previous release, e.g. Terraform 1.0 and Terraform 0.15.
+Truss policy is to support no more than 2 "current" versions of a Terraform module; this usually means a version to support the latest release of Terraform and the previous release, e.g. Terraform 1.0 and Terraform 0.15.